How To Use Pixiebrix for Scraping Airbnb Data Into Google Sheets With Pixiebrix

 Step 4: Add the Extract from Page brick

-Now we need to parse some info from the page to be able to send to our sheet.
-This is really easy to do with PixieBrix’s Extract from Page brick (also formerly known as the Jquery selector reader).
+Now, we need to parse some info from the page to be able to send to our sheet.
+This is really easy to do with PixieBrix’s Extract from Page brick.

-Click the “plus” symbol to add another brick and pick the Jquery selector reader.
-Then click the cursor arrow under “value” and pick whatever data on the page you want to scrape.
+Click the “plus” symbol below the Button brick to add another brick and search for the Extract from Page brick.
+Then click the cursor arrow under “value” and pick whatever data you want to scrape on the page.
 Repeat that process for multiple values by clicking “add property.”

-With that done, you just need one more brick to add for your Airbnb scraping tool.
+With that done, you need one more brick to add to your Airbnb scraping tool.
 This one will map that data to a row in Google Sheets.

 Here’s how I did it.
-Just reference the data brick and each property into the column name that it goes into.
-Notice I called my Jquery brick output “data”, which is how I referenced @data.variable.
-To get the URL, you don’t need to reference the data brick—instead you can reference the page context from when you clicked the button.
-To do that, just type `@input.url`.
+To reference the output from the Extract from Page brick, you'll type @data then .property-Name.
+You can see the example below.
+To get the URL, you don’t need to reference the data brick—instead, you can reference the page context from when you clicked the button.
+To do that, just type @input.url.

-A custom Airbnb scraping tool in just a few steps!
+A custom Airbnb web scraping tool in just a few steps!

 Whether it’s Airbnb, Google Sheets, or any other website, PixieBrix can help save you time and effort.